JMBourgoin/Everwrote/README.md

 # README

-Everwrote is an Evernote clone built with React, Redux, Ruby-On-Rails and PostgreSQL.
+(https://everwrote.herokuapp.com/Everwrote "Everwrote") is an Evernote clone built with React, Redux, Ruby-On-Rails and PostgreSQL.
 Users can create notebooks and fill them with notes using imbedded font styling, images and links.

 ## Features
 • Secure user authentication<br>